farhaan-shamsee/gcp/SRE.md

 - an SLA, which you are likely familiar with already, is the promise you make about your service's health to your customers.
 - It defines what your business is willing to do if you fail to meet your SLOs.
 For example, refunding money.

+## CICD, Canarying

+- SREs believe that change is best when it is small and frequent.
+Although change is risky, it's less disruptive to users when rolled out in smaller waves.
+- Continuous integration, usually refers to building, integrating, and testing code within the development environment.
+The main goal of this practice is to enable engineers to work on code and test more often.
+- Continuous delivery just means that you can deploy to production frequently, but may choose not to, usually due to businesses preferring a slower rate of deployment.
+- Canaries are smaller and breathe faster than humans, so if they died, the miners knew there was danger.
+The small thing detects danger as we go into the unknown.
+- We have a large service that we want to sustain.
+We are okay losing a small portion of it.
+We employ a production change with unknown impact to the small portion to detect danger.
+- Canarying is deploying a change in service to a group of users who don't know they are receiving the change, evaluating the impact to that group, then deciding how to proceed.
+If the change contains bugs, the cost is much less than if it was rolled out to the whole system and can be reversed quickly.